sides/war3observer/README.md

 ### Making custom views

-If you're interested in making personalized views and you want to make use of the included client's environment, you can use the `war3observer-client-tools` package on npm.
+If you're interested in making personalized views and you want to make use of the included client's environment, you can use the `war3observer-client-tools` package on npm instead of cloning the repo.

 > Note: If you only need to edit a view's settings and/or add custom CSS, you can just copy+paste one of the included views and edit its HTML.
 Add custom CSS in `<style>` tags or link to one; change `app.settings` before the call to `app.boot()`.